 Bone marrow aspiration is a procedure that involves taking a sample from the soft tissue inside your bones.
 Bone marrow is the spongy tissue found inside bones.
-The bone marrow contains cells that produce white blood cells, red blood cells, and platelets inside larger bones such as the:
+It contains cells that produce white blood cells, red blood cells, and platelets inside larger bones such as the:

 Numerous conditions are associated with unhealthy bone marrow.
 If preliminary blood tests show low levels of white or red blood cells or platelets, your doctor may order a bone marrow aspiration.
 The test is used to check for disease as well as to monitor the progression or treatment of a specific disease.

-- bone marrow diseases (such as myelofibrosis or myelodysplastic syndrome)
+- bone marrow diseases, such as myelofibrosis or myelodysplastic syndrome

-- cancers of the bone marrow or blood (such as leukemia or lymphoma)
+- cancers of the bone marrow or blood, such as leukemia or lymphoma

-- allergic reaction to anesthesia
+- an allergic reaction to anesthesia

 - excessive bleeding